CodeReclaimers/neat-python/docs/config_file.rst

   TODO: There is also a :index:`min_species_size` configuration parameter, defaulting to 2, although it is not written out by `DefaultReproduction.write_config`.

+  The above is handled in the `config_work <https://github.com/drallensmith/neat-python/tree/config_work>`_ branch, although documentation is needed.

 .. index:: genome
 .. index:: DefaultGenome